Gareth Davies (rugby union, born 1955)

-William Gareth Davies (born 29 September 1955) is a former Wales and British and Irish Lions international rugby union player and former chairman of the Welsh Rugby Union.
+William Gareth Davies (born 29 September 1955) is a Welsh former rugby union player and former chairman of the Welsh Rugby Union.
+He played international rugby for Wales and the British Lions.

 Early and personal life

 Born in the mining village of Tumble, Carmarthenshire, Davies was educated at nearby Gwendraeth Grammar School in Drefach near Llanelli.
 Davies was an all-round sportsman, representing Welsh schools at cricket and played for Glamorgan County Cricket Club's second XI.
 He then studied chemistry at the University of Wales Institute of Science and Technology (UWIST), later University of Wales, Cardiff, and later studied for his teaching qualifications at St Catherine's College, Oxford.
 Davies used this experience as an alumnus ambassador for the Seren Network.

 Married to Fiona, Davies has two adult daughters.

 Rugby career

 Davies started his rugby career at Tumble RFC and Gwendraeth Grammar School.
 He briefly played for Llanelli RFC whilst still at school before moving to Cardiff RFC for whom he played for 12 years, during the amateur era of rugby, representing the club in over 380 games and amassing 3500 points – still a club record.

 His drop-goal helped UWIST win the 1976 UAU Cup Final, beating University of Wales, Swansea, 6–4.
 He also represented Oxford in the 1977 Varsity Match.

 During this time he gained 21 Welsh caps, captaining them five times, and winning a Triple Crown in 1979.
-He toured with the British and Irish Lions to South Africa in 1980, and injured his knee in the second test at Bloemfontein.
-He resigned from the Welsh team in 1985 after the No.10 shirt was listed as A.N.
+He toured with the British Lions to South Africa in 1980, and injured his knee in the second test at Bloemfontein.
+He resigned from the Welsh team in 1985 after the number 10 shirt was listed as A.N.
 Other for the game against England at home at the Cardiff Arms Park, which allowed Jonathan Davies his first cap.